 “Revision” means to “see again.”

-How do you to see your writing from the detached perspective necessary for revision when you’ve been immersed in it?
-Here are five ways you can approach revision with a fresh look at your manuscript.
+How can you to see your writing from the detached perspective necessary for revision when you’ve been immersed in it?
+Here are five ways you can approach your manuscript with a fresh perspective.

 1) Put It Away